flamingo-stack/openframe-oss-tenant/services/openframe-stream/README.md

 ## Metrics & Monitoring
 • NiFi can expose metrics or be integrated into Prometheus.
-• NiFi “backpressure” conditions might trigger alerts defined in the openframe/monitoring setup.
+• NiFi “backpressure” conditions might trigger alerts defined in the monitoring setup.